ml5803/ml-text-classifier/README.md

 - Utils: Miscellaneous
   - script to crawl data from twitter api
   - scripts to do data cleaning: which were not used
-  - scripts to gather sentiment analysis from AWS: (potentially)could be used to increased model accuracy
+  - scripts to gather sentiment analysis from AWS: (potentially) could be used to increased model accuracy as an additional feature